Bishop Sanborn’s attempt to link Cardinal Newman with Baron von Hügel

 ‘A very strange fate brought him at this moment into discussion of the whole position with Don Achille Ratti -the future Pius XI – in the Ambrosian Library.
 In his Diary for the 12th December 1907, he notes: ‘Saw Don Achille ratti: he talks to me about “Rinn.” in characteristically scholastic, traditional way, tho’ with kindly feeling fo the young men.”

-‘Don Ratti was in fact in close rlations with Scotti, a disciple of his, and was most anxious to see the matter settled.
-He propsed to the baron a settlement along the lines of an apology for the way the Review had criticized Pascendi, in return for which it would be allowed to continue under the surveillance of a broad-minded censor, like the Dominican Genocchi […]’ 206-7.
+‘Don Ratti was in fact in close relations with Scotti, a disciple of his, and was most anxious to see the matter settled.
+He proposed to the baron a settlement along the lines of an apology for the way the Review had criticized Pascendi, in return for which it would be allowed to continue under the surveillance of a broad-minded censor, like the Dominican Genocchi […]’ 206-7.

 Ibid.
 24